jadsonsts/Budget-Manager/README.md

 # Budget Manager

-Budget Manager or Money Managment System is an application where you can keep track of every expense or income you have.
+Budget Manager is an application where you can keep track of every expense or income you have.
 This app allows you see all transactions and their details.

 ## Features

+- Login with third party apps (Google, Facebook and Apple)
 - Light/dark mode toggle (System)
 - List of all transactions:  Expenses and Incomes
 - Transaction Details